alcedd/alcedd/README.md

 <h2 align="left">Hi 👋!
-My name is alcedd and I'm a begginer in programming, from Ukraine 🇺🇦</h2>
+My name is alcedd and I'm a beginner in programming, from Ukraine 🇺🇦</h2>

 ###